 - Your deposits are safer, even though they are protected (up to $250,000 per bank) by the FDIC.
 But, the federal government doesn't have enough funds to insure all the bank deposits in America if banks gambled away everyone's deposits.

 - It's less likely that banks will require another $700 billion bailout.

 - Big banks will no longer being able to use risky hedge funds to improve their profit.

 - Your local community bank now has a better chance to succeed and not get bought out by a big bank.
 Community banks are more likely than big banks to lend to small businesses.

 - It's less likely that you'll wake up one morning and find that a company like Lehman Brothers has failed.

-The Volcker Rule was proposed by former Federal Reserve Chairman Paul Volcker while he was the chair of President Barack Obama's 2009-11 economic advisory panel.
-Volcker was the only Fed Chairman courageous enough to raise the Fed funds rate to uncomfortable levels to starve double-digit inflation.
+The Volcker Rule was proposed by former Federal Reserve Chairman Paul Volcker.
+At the time, he was the chair of President Barack Obama's 2009-2011 economic advisory panel.
+When Volcker was Fed Chairman, he courageously raise the fed funds rate to uncomfortable levels to starve double-digit inflation.
 Although this helped cause the 1980-1981 recession, it was successful.